Instructional Design for the Virtual Trainer

 - Free 1-year feedback service.
 Receive detailed feedback on your materials to help improve your courses.

 This comprehensive workshop uses a blended approach.
 It combines 5 synchronous online sessions with offline self-paced activities.
-You’ll spend 10 hours live, online learning and practicing the key skills to design a variety of instructional methods and materials.
-An additional 6 to 8 hours is required for intersession work including hands-on course design activities and reading.
+You will spend time live, online learning and practicing the key skills to design a variety of instructional methods and materials.
+Also, 6 to 8 hours is required for intersession work including hands-on course design activities and reading.

 - Log in to our Adobe Connect platform using a standard web browser and access the audio for the workshop using a telephone and headset (or ear buds with a microphone).
 A toll-free teleconference number will be provided.